Universal bound on the Lyapunov spectrum of quantum master equations: Positive maps solving differential equations

 \subsection{Classical master equations}

 Probability vectors valued on a finite-dimensional configuration space are the main objects in the theory of classical stochastic processes.
-These are real vectors with all positive entries summing up to one.
-Geometrically they form a simplex, a convex compact subset of a real Euclidean vector space \cite[\S~2]{BeZy2006}.
+These are real vectors with positive entries that sum to one.
+Geometrically, they form a simplex, a compact convex subset of a real Euclidean vector space \cite[\S~2]{BeZy2006}.

-If the stochastic process is a differentiable Markov chain on a $d$-dimensional Euclidean configuration space, then the family of probability vectors $\mathsf{p}(t) $ that describes the state of the process as $t$ increases, satisfies a first-order system of differential equations of the form
+If the stochastic process is a differentiable Markov chain on a $d$-dimensional Euclidean configuration space, then the family of probability vectors $\mathsf{p}(t) $, that describes the state of the process as $t$ increases, satisfies a first-order system of differential equations of the form

-We refer to the family of $d\,\times\,d$-matrices $\mathsf{G}(t)$ as the (time-dependent) generator of the dynamics.
-We require $\mathsf{G}(t)$ to depend on the time variable $t$ in a sufficiently regular manner to satisfy the conditions of global existence of solutions \cite[\S~1]{AdrL1995}.
-In addition, we require $ \mathsf{G}(t)$ to be column-diagonally dominated with positive off-diagonal entries, that is,
+We refer to the family of $d\,\times\,d$-matrices $\mathsf{K}(t)$ as the (time-dependent) generator of the dynamics.
+We require $\mathsf{K}(t)$ to depend on the time variable $t$ in a sufficiently regular manner to satisfy the conditions of global existence of solutions \cite[\S~1]{AdrL1995}.
+In addition, we require $ \mathsf{K}(t)$ to be column-diagonally dominated with positive off-diagonal entries, that is,

 Under these conditions, (\ref{LPM:cme}) specifies a classical master equation governing the forward in time evolution of probability vectors of the Markov chain.
 In particular, for each $t\,\geq\,s$ the matrix elements of the time-ordered exponential